V5 User GuideLast Updated: 8/8/2025

 Campaign Actions

-Click the 'Options' menu in the lower right corner of a campaign tile to access the campaign actions.
+.
+Click the 'Options' menu in the lower right corner of a campaign card to access the specific campaign actions.
 From here, you can access campaign specific actions such as deleting or archiving the campaign.

 Setup

-If you wish to edit the campaign name or dates, click the 'Setup' link.
+If you wish to edit the campaign name, dates or notes, click the 'Setup' link.
 A modal will appear where you can edit the required fields.

 Delete